esamattis/vscode-unsaved/README.md

-# UNSAVED vscode extension
+#YOU HAVE UNSAVED FILES

+I think Visual Studio Code does make it clear enough when you have usaved files.

-Change status bar color when you have some unsaved files so you can actually notice it.
+This extension changes the status bar color when you have unsaved files to something you can actually notice.

+### Caveat

+This extension edits the `colorCustomizations` option fields `statusBar.background` `statusBar.noFolderBackground` and `statusBar.debuggingBackground` so beaware that those will reset if you have customized them